Skip to main content

 Currently, the Espresso integration support is limited to Ethereum Sepolia testnet and Ethereum Mainnet.

-In the following steps, we'll focus on self-hosted deployment where we'll be deploying the node(with the application) to fly.io.
-Remember that developers are free to deploy the node on their local machine or on any other cloud host.
+In the following steps, we'll focus on self-hosted deployment where we'll be deploying the node to fly.io and smart contracts on Ethereum Sepolia testnet.

 Deploying the node to fly.io